 - Attend an annual Board of Directors’ retreat

 - Participate in the activities of the Board

 - Support any fundraising events organized by the Distress Centre (i.e. Chocolate Affair Gala, Mindful Ink) and be willing to support and champion the Distress Centre within the community.

 Although the amount of time Board Members spend monthly on Board activities can vary widely, on average, a Board Member can be expected to spend 5-10 hours per month on related Distress Centre activities.

-The Distress Centre provides a free and confidential active listening service, offering suicide prevention, crisis intervention, emotional support, information and referrals to the citizens of Ottawa, the Frontenac County, the Renfrew County, the United Counties of Prescott and Russell, the United Counties of Stormont, Dundas and Glengarry and Akwesasne Territory, the Counties of Grey and Bruce, West Québec, the Nunavut Territory and the region of Nunavik.
+The Distress Centre provides a free and confidential active listening service, offering suicide prevention, crisis intervention, emotional support, information and referrals to the citizens of Ottawa, the Renfrew County, the United Counties of Prescott and Russell, the United Counties of Stormont, Dundas and Glengarry and Akwesasne Territory, the Counties of Grey and Bruce, West Québec, the Northwest Territories, and Nunavut.

 The Centre maintains excellent relationships with its funders, either through traditional funding contributions or through purchase of service agreements.
-Our funding partners include the Canadian Mental Health Association (Grey Bruce), Centraide Outaouais, the City of Ottawa, the Cornwall Community Hospital, the Addiction & Mental Health Services - Kingston Frontenac Lennox & Addington, Grey Bruce Health Services, Hawkesbury and District General Hospital, Hôpital Montfort, the Nunavut Kamatsiaqtut Help Line, the Ottawa Hospital, the Pembroke Regional Hospital and United Way/Centraide Ottawa.
+Our funding partners include the Canadian Mental Health Association (Grey Bruce), Centraide Outaouais, the City of Ottawa, the Cornwall Community Hospital, Grey Bruce Health Services, Hawkesbury and District General Hospital, Hôpital Montfort, the Government of the Northwest Territories, the Nunavut Kamatsiaqtut Help Line, the Ottawa Hospital, the Pembroke Regional Hospital and United Way/Centraide East Ontario.